-5.1 OPCC
+5.1.
+PCC

-The OPCC has overall responsibility for the discharge of all the powers and duties placed on it and has a statutory duty to 'maintain an efficient and effective police force'.
-The review and maintenance of the governance framework is undertaken by the Joint audit committee who discuss governance issues, referring reports to the PCC when as necessary.
+The PCC has overall responsibility for the discharge of all the powers and duties placed on it and has a statutory duty to 'maintain an efficient and effective police force'.
+Maintaining and reviewing the effectiveness of the governance framework is undertaken by the joint audit committee who discuss governance issues, referring reports to the PCC when necessary.